 This course continues the systematic exploration of the human body, including clinical considerations of the endocrine, cardiovascular, immune, respiratory, digestive, urinary and reproductive systems.
-One three-hour laboratory period per week with laboratory fee.
+One three-hour laboratory period per week.
 PREREQUISITE: BIO1200 or permission of instructor

 BIO1211: Human Anatomy and Physiology II Laboratory (0)